wilgru/USYDBC-WG-14-Tech-Blog/README.md

 ## Description

-This website is a a fully functional, full-stack tech blog, where you can create an account, post, comment and edit previous posts and comments.
+This website is a fully functional, full-stack tech blog, where you can create an account, post, comment and edit previous posts and comments.

 ## Table of Contents